-Reasons for which students may be non medically excused include, but are not limited to:
+Reasons for which students may be non-medically excused include, but are not limited to:

-- 1. needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the Superintendent (applies to students over 14 years of age only); - 2. death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 3. observance of religious holidays consistent with a student's truly held religious belief; - 4. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - 5. college visitation; - 6. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status; - 7. absences due to a student being homeless or - 8. as determined by the Superintendent.
+- 1. needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the Superintendent (applies to students over 14 years of age only); - 2. death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 3. observance of religious holidays consistent with a student's truly held religious belief; - 4. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - 5. college visitation; - 6. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status: - 7. absences due to a student being homeless; - 8. temporary internet outage for individual students or households; - 9. technical difficulties for individual students or households occurring at inopportune times such as during a teacher-led remote learning lesson; - 10. absence due to COVID-19 reasons that are not considered medically excused until alternative arrangements can be made or - 11. as determined by the Superintendent.

 The District makes an attempt to contact the parent, guardian, or other person having care of a student who has not notified the school of the student's absence that day regarding that student's absence without legitimate excuse within 120 minutes of the start of the school day.
-The Board authorizes the

-Superintendent to determine and use the appropriate notification procedure and methods consistent with State law.
+The Board authorizes the Superintendent to determine and use the appropriate notification procedure and methods consistent with State law.